tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 > "I have a lot of Wizard Debt, okay?"

 L:
->Bonus points if AL also CLEARLY stands out from the rest of the crowd by virtue of having an evil mage aura but Luke just doesn't notice or thinks its normal (I guess he doesnt know too much about magic)
+>Bonus points if AL also CLEARLY stands out from the rest of the crowd by virtue of having an evil mage aura but Luke just doesn't notice or thinks its normal (I guess he doesnt know too much about magic) ^al-ruru-wednesday

 S:
-> sudo:: spot the main character.jpg
+> sudo:: spot the main character.jpg [[(6) June 2023 Chat Logs#^al-ruru-wednesday|ref]]
 #reply [R:: 10]

 #Gameplay
+gameplay:: AL can occasionally be spotted in the background at shops and/or he runs his own shop. [[(6) June 2023 Chat Logs#^al-ruru-wednesday|ref]]

 S:
 >> Jokes on Case as AL gets the artifacts in the end anyways.
 Luke is so big brain that none can understand his genious, especially not himself.